-ARC-PA: The Accreditation Review Commission on Education for the Physician Assistant
+ARC-PA: Accreditation Review Commission on Education for the Physician Assistant

-ATS: The Association of Theological Schools in the United States and Canada
+ATS: Association of Theological Schools in the United States and Canada

 CAAHEP: Commission on Accreditation of Allied Health Education Programs—

 Since 2007, we have used data from the National Center for Education Statistics to develop outcome prediction models for colleges and universities.
 One of the strongest predictors in these models is a combination of aggregated fall-to-fall retention and six-year graduation rates.
-We call this composite a Persistence Success Score and have found that a minimum score of 150, when combined with other Key Performance Indicators, typically establishes a foundation (statistical and pragmatic significance) for sustained institutional growth and improvement.
+We call this composite a Persistence Success Score and have found that a minimum score of 150, when combined with other Key Performance Indicators, typically establishes a foundation (statistical and pragmatic significance) for sustained institutional growth and continuous improvement.

-Since 2005, we have presented research at regional and national conferences germane to using a web-based multi-trait multi-method assessment system to develop a success construct in higher education.
+Since 2005, we have presented research at regional and national conferences germane to using a web-based multi-trait multi-method assessment system to develop Success Constructs in higher education.
 The culmination of these efforts was a paper at the 2019 SAIR Conference-- Deploying a Synergistic Collector Swarm.

 The Synergistic Collector Swarm is a web-based data collection and information distribution platform utilizing a multi-trait/multi-method paradigm over time and across situations.
 The Swarm is a Contextualist-based, immersive web-based assessment system that builds an enduring Success Construct that improves retention and graduation outcomes.
 Accreditation and Compliance are serious matters, and we can help you put your results into the proper context.